NVIDIA/aistore/bench/aisloader/README.md

 ## Bytes Multiplicative Suffix

-Parameters in AISLoader that represent a number of bytes can be specified with a multiplicative suffix.
+Parameters in AISLoader that represent the number of bytes can be specified with a multiplicative suffix.
 For example: `8M` would specify 8 MiB.
 The following multiplicative suffixes are supported: 't' or 'T' - TiB 'g' or 'G' - GiB, 'm' or 'M' - MiB, 'k' or 'K' - KiB.
 Note that this is entirely optional, and therefore an input such as `300` will be interpreted as 300 Bytes.

 ## Using AIS Loader